 Answer: Yes, all business trips must be approved by your immediate manager.
-Dalarna University complies with the recommendations of the Swedish Ministry for Foreign Affairs regarding travel abroad and has decided that no work-related trips are permitted to countries that it advises against traveling to.
+Dalarna University complies with the recommendations of the Swedish Ministry for Foreign Affairs.

 If there are special reasons to make a work-related trip, then approval must be sought from the Vice-Chancellor.
 This advice applies to both employees and students.

 Answer: No, the university cannot prevent you from making any private trips.
 However, it advises all employees and students not to travel to countries that the Ministry of Foreign Affairs has advised against making non-essential trips to.

 Advice on what to keep in mind when planning to travel (The Public Healt Agency of Sweden)

 Always contact Lingmerths, the travel agency used by the University, for information about what applies in each case and for detailed information on current regulations.